 Planning to travel to Kerala?
 These lavish caravans will be at your service

 Planning to travel to Kerala?
-These lavish caravans will be at your service2 min read .
-Updated: 17 Oct 2021, 04:01 PM IST
+These lavish caravans will be at your service

 Last month, the Kerala state tourism department announced the Caravan Tourism Policy.